FdSc Addictions Counselling (Franchised)

 - the development of a portfolio of professional practice.

 This programme is offered on a full-time basis only (two years).
-Full-time students are expected to be new to the field and will have to complete two periods of placement.
+Full-time students are expected to be new to the field and will have to complete two periods of work experience.

 FDAP (The Federation of Drug and Alcohol Professionals) has granted graduates of the Foundation Degree in Addictions Counselling Type 3 evidence for 12 DANOS units.
 This entitles holders of the Foundation Degree in Addictions Counselling, upon completion of some simple proformae, to become certified by FDAP as ‘Accredited Practitioners’ before entering employment.